 I've also got a lot of my money in mutual funds now, a bunch of which I found through our own Motley Fool Champion Funds newsletter.
 With good mutual funds I get instant diversification, which helps me avoid wild swings -- and the smart managers often find lots of promising companies that I may know nothing about.

-One of my holdings is the Dodge & Cox Stock Fund (DODGX).
-Top holdings of the fund recently included News Corp.
+One of my holdings, which is typical of the kind we've recommended, is the Dodge & Cox Stock Fund (DODGX).
+Top holdings of the fund recently include Hewlett-Packard

 If you'd like to see which funds have gotten our blessing, I invite you to test-drive our newsletter -- for free and with no obligation -- for a full month.
-During that time you'll have full access to all past issues, so you can read about each recommendation in depth.
+You'll have full access to all past issues, so you can read about each recommendation in depth.
 On average, our picks are handily beating their benchmarks.

 Here's hoping my lessons can teach you some of what they've taught me!